Revathi-Dayalan/basic-nn-model/README.md

 ## RESULT
-Henceforth, a basic neural regression model has been implemented
+Hence, a basic neural regression model has been implemented